 - Editing covers, front matter, and back matter

 4. Proofreading.
 Checking material in its final layout for errors.
 Includes:

 - Checking for minor errors, such as mistakes in spelling or punctuation

 - Checking visual elements, links, metadata, captions, etc.

 *By some definitions, the role of the developmental editor may include taking a book project from development to publication, serving as project manager and working with other freelance professionals to complete the project.

 Let’s talk about your project, budget, and timeline to find the right editing solution for you!

 Fees for editing will depend on your goals and the nature of your project.
 Based on the length and complexity of the work, and after reviewing a representative sample, I will provide you with an estimated cost and timeline for completion.
 Estimates are clearly itemized so there’s no uncertainty about what you can expect.

-Writers!
-Check out the Resources section in the footer below, for a curated list of helpful links.
+Tips & Tricks: Whether you’re looking for information or inspiration, visit the Resources section (located in the footer below) for a curated list of helpful websites!